DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/2 Without Page Reload.md

             <!-- ... -->
         </head>

 1. Switch to a theme using the [DevExpress.ui.themes.current(themeName)](/api-reference/50%20Common/utils/ui/themes/current(themeName).md '/Documentation/ApiReference/Common/utils/ui/themes/#currentthemeName') method.
 It accepts the `data-theme` attribute's value from the previous code.
+If you use SVG components, you should also call the [refreshTheme()](/Documentation/ApiReference/Common/Utils/viz/#refreshTheme) method to update their theme.
 The following example shows how to apply the Generic Contrast theme:

         DevExpress.ui.themes.current("generic.contrast");
+        // When using SVG components
+        // DevExpress.viz.refreshTheme();

         // ===== or when using modules =====
-        import themes from "devextreme/ui/themes";
+        import { themes } from "devextreme/ui/themes";
         themes.current("generic.contrast");

+        // When using SVG components
+        // import { refreshTheme } from "devextreme/viz/themes";
+        // refreshTheme();

 #include switch-themes-initialized-note